DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-3-mentor-materials.md

 Learn how to avoid overloading working memory by:

-- Taking into account pupils’ prior knowledge when planning how much new information to introduce
+- Taking into account pupils' prior knowledge when planning how much new information to introduce

-Learn how to build on pupils’ prior knowledge, by:
+Learn how to build on pupils' prior knowledge, by:

 - Linking what pupils already know to what is being taught (e.g. explaining how new content builds on what is already known)